-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 The number of dwellings 1,405 dwellings permitted 20% +/- 2,810 dwellings 1,483 dwellings.
+Indicator Annual / Interim Monitoring Target Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April 2016 - 31 March 2017 The number of dwellings 1,405 dwellings permitted 20% +/- 2,810 dwellings 1,483 dwellings.
 584 dwellings permitted annually. annually. permitted in the first two years after adopting the Plan.
-Analysis: The total number of dwellings p permitted during the monitoring ng period is 584. units as part of reserved matte There are 199 units granted on The number of dwellings permitted on large sites (>5 units) is 374 units.
-This is made up of 103 units granted as part of outline permission, and 280 units as part of reserved matters or full planning permission (9 of which are outline and reserved matters on the same site).
-There are 199 units granted on small sites (<5 units), 60 units were granted outline permission, and 141 units granted reserved matters or full planning permission (2 of which are outline and reserved matters on the same site).
-For the avoidance of doubt, the have only been counted once t have received both outline and do etailed planning permission during the same AMR period It is noted that the number of large sites (>5 units). units being granted on small sites remains consistent and the drop experienced in this Al MR is directly attributable to Conclusion: With respect to the Assessment Trigger, 2,067 dwellings were permitted during the first two years of the Plan.
-As a result, the number of dwellings permitted fall outside the threshold allowance of 20%. tacted landowners, developers a agents were requested to provide and intent with on-site delivery.
+Analysis: The total number of dwellings p permitted during the monitoring ng period is 584.
+374 units.
+This is made up of 103 /hich are outline and reserved ma ine permission, and 280 units There are 199 units granted on small sites (<5 units), 60 units were granted outline permission n, and 141 units granted rese erved matters or full planning permission (2 of which are outl ine and reserved matters on the ne same site).
+For the avoidance of doubt, the e contribution of units which h ave received both outline and de etailed planning permission during the same AMR period have only been counted once t o avoid double counting. sites (>5 units). nits being granted on small site es remains consistent and the dro op experienced in this AMR is s directly attributable to large Conclusion: With respect to the Assessmer nt Trigger, 2,067 dwellings we re permitted during the first two o years of the Plan.
+As a res ult, the number of dwellings permitted fall outside the thres hold allowance of 20%.